 Cafe Racer: Donuts.
 Biscuits.
 About 10 miles out of town.
 The single best food experience in Athens.
 Believe the hype.

 farmcart: Biscuit sandwiches.
 Tasty, expensive and large portions.
-People like this place a lot, but I tend not to feel that well after I eat one of their biscuits.
+People like this place a lot, but I tend not to feel that well after I eat one of their very large biscuit sandwiches.

 Tamez: Breakfast burritos.
 See above.